SMPyBandits/SMPyBandits/API.md

 # Short documentation of the API
-> This short document aim at documenting the API used in [my AlgoBandits environment](https://github.com/SMPyBandits/SMPyBandits/), and closing [this issue #3](https://github.com/SMPyBandits/SMPyBandits/issues/3).
+> This short document aim at documenting the API used in [my SMPyBandits environment](https://github.com/SMPyBandits/SMPyBandits/), and closing [this issue #3](https://github.com/SMPyBandits/SMPyBandits/issues/3).

 ----